pbrianmackey/ES6/Readme.md

 Originated with [CommonJS](http://www.commonjs.org/).
 Then, Javascript broke away from the browser into stand alone apps like nodejs.
 This made Asynchronous module loading more important.
 AMD or Asynchrnous Module Definition arose in platforms like requireJS.
 Script loading is also optimized at runtime to have fewer and smaller downloads.

 During development we want the modules to be split up into individual parts.
+Due to the difficulty in setup, it is unlikely we will see native module loading in the browsers for years to come.
+RequireJS will still be needed.

 ##Using ES6 Today